 “Those growers who’ve invested in organics are producing top quality fruit which commands a higher price and the demand is huge,” says Mandy.
 She says the way New Zealand has dealt with the coronavirus has also put the country in a strong position globally, highlighting the benefits of a country that can “really look after place and people.”

-Around 10% of New Zealand wineries now produce fully certified organic with many more currently in transition.
+Around 10% of New Zealand wineries now produce fully certified organic.
 Some vineyards solely grow organic grapes for supply and others are adopting organic principals in various aspects of operation.